-The day kicked off successfully with 300 young adults from 20 Cork schools and youth clubs running to the beat of Cork’s 96FM’s tunes, which spurred them on to the finish line.
-One of the aims of this event was to highlighted the importance of encouraging young women to participate in sport.
+The day kicked off successfully with 300 young adults from 20 Cork schools and youth clubs.
+One of the aims of this event was to highlight the importance of encouraging young women to participate in sport.
 Such encouragement and support seem particularly pertinent within the current climate, after a study conducted last year by Lidl and the Ladies Gaelic Football Association concluded that while females that regularly partake in sporting activities display higher body confidence and better mental well-being, the number of women getting involved in sport continues to fall.
 Research conducted by the Women’s Sports Foundation in the US shows that by the time girls reach the age of 14 they are dropping out of sports at twice the rate that boys are dropping out.
 Furthermore, by age 17, over half of all girls will have given up sports.
 However, this was certainly not the case today, with many young women tightening their shoelaces and running free!

 Remarking on the success of this year’s Youth Challenge Fun 5k, Eucharia Savage, Sports Development Officer Cork City Council said, “I’d like to extend huge congratulations to the schools and youth groups who took part in this year’s event.
 We were thrilled to see the level of participation reach a new high from last year.
 We were delighted to support the Youth Challenge Fun 5K once again this year and look forward to encouraging more teenagers and their parents to place health and fitness on top of the priority list.”